 "The Vampire Diaries" is a supernatural drama television series that is based on the book series of the same name.
 It first aired in 2009, telling of the small-town life of Elena Gilbert (Nina Dobrev), a recently orphaned teenage girl.
-Set in the fictional town of Mystic Falls, Va., she soon meets and falls in love with Stefan Salvatore (Paul Wesley) and his brother Damon (Ian Somerhalder), both vampires.
-Covington, Ga., has served as the show’s primary filming location since the first season.
+Set in the fictional town of Mystic Falls, Virginia, she soon meets and falls in love with Stefan Salvatore (Paul Wesley) and his brother Damon (Ian Somerhalder), both vampires.
+Covington, Georgia, served as the show’s primary filming location since the first season.

 In need of a sweet treat?
 Look no further than local ice cream shop Scoops.
 After opening their first shop in nearby Madison, Susan and Jim Kirk opened the Covington location, which also serves fudge and coffee.
-Some of their offbeat flavors include Butterfinger Swirl, Pink Cotton Candy and Yellow Cake Batter.
-But star Ian Somerhalder, who plays Damon, frequents Scoops in search of their banana pudding flavor.
-Special diets can also find something, including sorbet, sherbert and low-sugar varieties.
+Some of the offbeat flavors include Butterfinger Swirl, Pink Cotton Candy and Yellow Cake Batter.
+But star Ian Somerhalder, who plays Damon, frequented Scoops in search of their banana pudding flavor.
+Those following special diets also can find something to enjoy, including sorbet, sherbet and low-sugar varieties.

 The Twelve Oaks Bed and Breakfast